All about conflict simulations in fact and fiction.

 With their Battle of the Bulge game, the answer to Question #3 advertised heavily that General Anthony McAuliffe was part of their advisory panel.
 As acting commander of the 101st Airborne Division at the siege of Bastogne, he gave what FOUR LETTER RESPONSE to the German demand that he surrender his surrounded troops?

 Running through March and April, 2016, Key Resolve and Foal Eagle are the latest in an annual series of military exercises involving 17,000 U.S. troops and 300,000 allied troops.
-The 2016 war games specifically have targeted the nuclear capabilities of WHAT NATION? (edited at 10:34 am, March 9, 2016 (PST))
+The 2016 war games specifically have targeted the nuclear capabilities of WHAT NATION? (edited at 8:34 pm, March 9, 2016 (IST))

 Starting with issue #18, this magazine included a complete war game with every issue.
 Published by SPI from that point until they went bankrupt, it passed through other owners until acquired in 1991 by Decision Games, who publishes it today.
 WHAT MAGAZINE, whose title is two words separated by an ampersand; the two words respectively referring to the "macro" and the "micro" of military theory?